ibm-cloud-docs/dr-automation-powervs/upgrade-ksys-filsets.md

 ---

-# Upgrade your ksys filsets (Migrate using direct approach)
+# Migrate using ksysmgr commands
 {: #Upgrade-fil-set}

 Upgrade the orchestrator fileset to the latest supported version to ensure compatibility, stability, security, and access to new features and fixes.